carbon1423/secure-multiplayer-game-server/README.md

 - Server side inputs
 - Players are able to shoot projectiles
 - Player Health
+- Platforms and tilemap

 ## Goals
-- Implement platforms that you can jump from underneath to get onto
+- Implement falling through a platform
+- Implement walls

 ## Issues
-- No Known
+- Player when holding jump flies through the platform
+- When a player falls off the map it stops anyone from being able to join

 ## Installation/Testing